Table of Contents

-Teenage is always a time of growth, discovery, and transformation.
-However, the experience of adulthood has evolved dramatically over time due to changes in technology, social norms, and culture.
-Comparing young people from previous generations to young people today reveals some surprising differences and some lasting similarities.
+Teenage is always a time of growth, discovery, and metamorphosis.
+Still, the experience of the majority has evolved dramatically over time due to changes in technology, social morals, and culture.
+Comparing people from former generations to youthful people moments reveals some surprising differences and some lasting parallels.
 In this blog post, we explore how life has changed for teenagers and reflect on what remains the same.

 1. Technology: The Game Changer